microsoft/AzureTRE/docs/architecture.md

 To do so requires:

 1. The Porter bundle to be pushed to the Azure Container Registry (ACR).
-1. Registering the Workspace through the Management API.
+1. Registering the Workspace through Management API.

 Details on how to [register a Workspace Template](registering-workspace-templates.md).